-Whenever the client notices their individual prompt for completing a self-monitoring record, they should be encouraged to start by recording information about the situation which has given rise to that experience.
-Relevant contextual information might be factual (e.g. date, time, location), externally focused (e.g. things that they could see, hear, touch, smell, taste), or internally focused (e.g. thoughts, images, memories).
+Whenever the client notices their prompt for completing a self-monitoring record, they should be encouraged to start by recording information about the situation which has given rise to that experience.
+Relevant contextual information might be factual (e.g., date, time, location), externally focused (e.g., tasks they were engaged in, interactions they are participating in), or internally focused (e.g., thoughts, images, or memories).
+Helpful questions to ask might include: